 Aquasoils that contain quality organic matter (such as peat) will decrease the pH of your water.

-This should be taken into consideration when planning a plants tank because it can affect fish or other livestock.
+This should be taken into consideration when planning a tank with freshwater live plants because it can affect fish or other livestock.

 Swings in pH are stressful for aquarium inhabitants.